-Helen Foster was born on September 24, 1900 in her parent's Kingston home on Indian Pond Road.
-She grew up in Kingston attending the Faunce, the Patuxet, the Maple Avenue and Kingston High Schools.
-Graduating in 1918 as valedictorian, Helen entered the Massachusetts Normal Art School (now Mass.
-College of Art.)
+On September 24, 1900 Helen was born in Kingston in her parent's home on Indian Pond Road.
+She grew up in Kingston attending the Faunce, the Patuxet, the Maple Avenue, and Kingston High Schools.
+Graduating in 1918 as valedictorian, Helen entered the Massachusetts Normal Art School (now Massachusetts College of Art.)

 Graduating in 1922, Helen became one of the first women to enter the male-dominated field of commercial art design and is today recognized as the first female commercial artist in the City of Boston.
-Although finding work was difficult, Helen persevered, eventually establishing her own design studio on Park Street to which she commuted daily until 1946 when she moved her studio to her family home here in Kingston.
+Although finding work was difficult,

+Helen persevered, eventually establishing her own design studio on Park Street to which she commuted daily until 1946 when she moved her studio to her family home here in Kingston.

 In 1950 Helen was commissioned to design the Official Town Seal.
-The design, which incorporates the brig Independence, was drawn only after many hours of research, talking with sea captains about ships from the eighteenth-century - as no known sketches existed of the Brig.
+The design, which incorporates the Brig Independence, was drawn only after many hours of research, talking with sea captains about ships from the eighteenth-century - as no known sketches existed of the Brig.